 Want your kids to settle down?
 Try this

-In a recent study, researchers randomly selected some pediatric patients to be part of a program, beginning at birth and continuing through age 3, where their parents read aloud to them at every visit to the doctor.
+In a study published in the journal Pediatrics, researchers randomly selected some pediatric patients to be part of a program, beginning at birth and continuing through age 3, where their parents read aloud to them at every visit to the doctor.
 These sessions were video-recorded and reviewed by the parents with a coach who helped them continue to improve in their interactions.

 The results showed that the children who were part of the program had fewer attention problems and less disruptive behavior when they eventually started school.
 Kids who continued to participate in the program after age 3 had even better results.